 September 29, 1748, a petition was presented to the North Carolina Governor’s Council proposing its creation and laying out the boundaries, “divided and distinguished from Bladen County by little Peedee River to the head of the main branch thereof and then by a line to be run equal distance from Haw River and Great Peedee River and until another county be erected to the westward or northward of this new county all the inhabitants to the westward of the aforementioned dividing line shall belong and appertain to Anson County.”
 The petition also gives us an idea of the population density in this vast geographic area as ”between two and three hundred white tithables” and states the nearest courthouse in Bladen was more than ”one hundred miles distant from the nearest inhabitants of Peedee; and that at some seasons of the year, the roads between are very bad, if not impracticable.”

-The distance from Georgetown in Prince Frederick’s Parish, which is an approximation of where they lived in South Carolina at the time, and the Morven area on the North Carolina border, near the location where Burlingham Rudd claimed his land, is approximately 125 miles up the Great Pee Dee River to the border.
+The distance from Georgetown in Prince Frederick’s Parish to the Morven area on the North Carolina border, near the location where Burlingham Rudd claimed his land, is approximately 125 miles up the Great Pee Dee River to the border.
 I would guess that by horseback, it was about a three or four day trip.
 So, since this wasn’t a long migration, I’d guess that Burlingham had already began the clear a homestead and built a first dwelling before the family moved to Jones Creek and, as I said, the family likely was living on the land for a while before he made the trip to the courthouse in Bladen to register his claim.
 Remember, the petition that formed Anson out of Bladen said the courthouse was over 100 miles away from the Pee Dee River settlement and the trail was often not passable in certain times of the year.
 That distance, too by horseback, would be about three days there and three days back under good conditions, about a week that he would be away from his family and they would be subject to the dangers of the forest.
 Neighbors were far and few between back then, when Anson was new and the Pee Dee River area was being settled.

 Henry William Elson wrote about all thirteen colonies in his History of the United States of America and he had this to say about North Carolina.